Intention Knowledge Graph Construction for User Intention Relation Modeling: Intrinsic Evaluation

 In this section, we systematically evaluate three key aspects: (1) Intention Prediction; (2) Conceptualization of New Intentions; and (3) Item Recovery.
 These experiments are termed ``automatic evaluation'' as they can uniformly be regarded as inductive knowledge graph completion tasks.

 \paragraph{Intention Prediction}

 {\jx This study evaluates the task of linking unseen sessions to an existing intention graph.
 The dataset, comprising all session-intention edges, was split into training, validation, and test sets (8:1:1) based on sessions, with each session linked to 2-4 positive intentions.
 For evaluation, we applied random negative sampling to generate 30 candidate intentions per session, ranking the positive intentions among them.
 We compared large language models ({Mistral-7B-Instruct-v0.1}, {Meta-Llama-3-8B-Instruct}, and {flan-t5-large}) to our RIG model.
+These models are open-sourced and has the licenses that allow academic use.
 Baselines use perplexity scores derived via proper prompting to rank intentions, while RIG employs an embedding-based approach.
 Specifically, we generate embeddings for sessions and intentions using a sentence model and use SASRec as a session encoder to compute session representations.} As shown in Table~\ref{tab:intention_prediction}, our RIG model achieves competitive accuracy (e.g., best Hit@10) while significantly outperforming LLMs in inference speed (3.01ms vs. 2,021–4,102ms), demonstrating its practicality for real-world applications requiring fast decision-making.

 \paragraph{Conceptualization Prediction}

 {\jx To evaluate the performance of conceptualization prediction, we constructed a dataset of intention-concept pairs derived from our intention knowledge graph.
 This dataset was split into training, validation, and test sets using an 8:1:1 ratio.
 The test set consisted of 147,801 intention-concept pairs, which were used to perform ranking tasks with various methods.
 For the baseline models, we employed large language models (LLMs) to perform ranking in a generative manner.
 Specifically, we experimented with \texttt{Mistral-7B-Instruct-v0.3}, \texttt{Meta-Llama-3-8B-Instruct}, and \texttt{flan-t5-xl}.
 For each intention, a candidate pool containing both true and false concepts was constructed, and the concepts were ranked based on their generation order by the LLMs.
 Similar to the intention prediction task, we applied negative sampling for each intention to rank positive concepts among a pool of 500 candidates.
 Our proposed method relied on an embedding-based approach, leveraging a fine-tuned embedding model to generate embeddings for intentions and concepts.
 This fine-tuning ensured that intention embeddings were closer to their corresponding positive concept embeddings.}